nickjwhite/diogenes/README.md

 different png2icns program that also runs on Linux, but it looks obsolescent.)

-Once you have installed those utility programs, you can run this command, which will create the icons and collect a number of other required files:

-    make
+Regarding the issues with compiling Morpheus on Linux and OS X, see below.

 Building the Electron app
 -------------------------

+Once you have installed the utility programs for building the icons as mentioned above, you can run this command, which will create the icons and collect a number of other required files:

+    make

 To build the standalone Diogenes application which has the server and client browser integrated via Electron, use one of these make commands